clustermin/fastcron/src/content/blog/priority-level.md

 You can set the group priority when adding/editing a group.
 Changing a group priority will update all its cronjobs to the same priority.

+## Environment variable priority

+You can set the variable priority when adding/editing a variable.
+Variables can be used in all cronjobs, be seen by all team members.

+Only team members with the same or higher priority can edit (and see the variable value) and delete a variable.

 ## Notification channel priority

 You can set the channel priority when adding/editing a channel.